Service Through Research

 Specialty Pharmacy Reports are evidence-based reviews related to specialty pharmaceuticals.

-TEC Assessments are scientific opinions, provided solely for informational purposes.
-TEC Assessments should not be construed to suggest that BCBSA, Kaiser Permanente Medical Care Program, and CCE recommend, advocate, require, encourage, or discourage any particular treatment, procedure, or service; any particular course of treatment, procedure, or service; or the payment or nonpayment of the technology or technologies evaluated.
+CCE Assessments are scientific opinions, provided solely for informational purposes.
+CCE Assessments should not be construed to suggest that BCBSA, Kaiser Permanente Medical Care Program, and CCE recommend, advocate, require, encourage, or discourage any particular treatment, procedure, or service; any particular course of treatment, procedure, or service; or the payment or nonpayment of the technology or technologies evaluated.

 CCE is headed by Executive Director, Suzanne Belinson, Ph.D., M.P.H, Its core staff of research scientists consists of experienced physicians and doctorate-level scientists with a history of academic and primary research affiliations.
 These scientists are supported by professionals in pharmacology, nursing, statistical methods, and library science, and represent a multitude of clinical and methodological disciplines that are integral to performing technology assessments.

-Following each MAP meeting, CCE publishes the preliminary executive summaries of the reviewed Assessments as TEC Assessments In Press.
+Following each MAP meeting, CCE publishes the preliminary executive summaries of the reviewed Assessments as CCE Assessments In Press.

 What is Evidence-Based Medicine?

 Evidence-based medicine is commonly defined as “The conscientious, explicit, and judicious use of current evidence in making decisions about the care of individual patients.
 The practice of evidence based medicine means integrating individual clinical expertise with the best available external clinical evidence from systematic research.”
 (Sackett DL, Straus S, Richardson S, Rosenberg W, Haynes RB.
 Evidence-based medicine: how to practice and teach EBM, ed 2.
 London: Churchill Livingston, 2000.)